martinwepner/koerber/README.md

 1. (Install pnpm)
 2. Install dependencies (`pnpm i -r`, `-r` installs dependencies recursively in all packages/workspaces)
 3. Run `pnpm prisma:migrate-dev` to initialize the database
+4. Run `pnpm run build --filter shared` to build the shared package
-4. Run `pnpm dev` to start the server and client
+5. Run `pnpm dev` to start the server and client
-5. Check your terminal logs for the URLs of the server and client
+6. Check your terminal logs for the URLs of the server and client

 ## Structure